Literacy is… the road to human progress and the means through which every man, woman and child can realise his or her full potential

 Barack Obama (Children’s Book Week 2017)

-From September 2018 the school will be working hard to raise the profile of literacy and the love of reading across the school.
-Numerous events will run across the year such as World Book Day, and we will also use Scholastic to run book fairs, as well as DEAR time – Drop Everything and Read.
-The school will also be taking part in several writing and speaking competitions which are open to all, but will also stretch our most able students.
+From September 2018 the school will be working even harder to raise the profile of literacy and the love of reading.
+Numerous events are planned, and we will use Scholastic to run book fairs, as well as DEAR time – Drop Everything and Read.
+The school will also be taking part in several writing and speaking competitions which are open to all applicants.